emanuelefaja/guide2life/health/nutrition/alcohol.md

 ## Alcoholism

+- Definition of alcoholism
+- What % of the world does this effect?

 ## Hangovers

 Different types of alcoholic beverages can lead to varying hangover severity, and that this seems to be more related to the "congeners" in the drink rather than the sugar content.